 In the old days of the web, pages were typically written in two versions: One for Netscape Navigator, and one for Microsoft Internet Explorer.
 When the web standards were made at W3C, browsers could not just start using them, as doing so would break most existing sites on the web.
 Browsers therefore introduced two modes to treat new standards compliant sites differently from old legacy sites.

-There are now three modes used by the layout engines in web browsers: quirks mode, almost standards mode, and full standards mode.
-In quirks mode, layout emulates nonstandard behavior in Navigator 4 and Internet Explorer 5.
+There are now three modes used by the layout engines in web browsers: quirks mode, limited-quirks mode, and no-quirks mode.
+In quirks mode, layout emulates behavior in Navigator 4 and Internet Explorer 5.
 This is essential in order to support websites that were built before the widespread adoption of web standards.
-In full standards mode, the behavior is (hopefully) the behavior described by the HTML and CSS specifications.
-In almost standards mode, there are only a very small number of quirks implemented.
+In no-quirks mode, the behavior is (hopefully) the desired behavior described by the modern HTML and CSS specifications.
+In limited-quirks mode, there are only a very small number of quirks implemented.

 For HTML documents, browsers use a DOCTYPE in the beginning of the document to decide whether to handle it in quirks mode or standards mode.
 To ensure that your page uses full standards mode, make sure that your page has a DOCTYPE like in this example: